kenhty/Natural/README.md

-Best view in Firefox with flexbox enable.
+Best view in Firefox with flexbox enabled.
 Webkit browser need to fix a bug in order to view the perfect vertical rhythm.

-Additional polyfill need to make older browser to work.
+Additional polyfills need to make older browsers to work.

 ## Features: